 So how do I get my news during Covid-19?

 Well, I am a regular listener of CBC Radio One – anytime I am eating or taking a break.
 My favourite programs are IDEAS with Nahlah Ayed, which explores “social issues, culture and the arts, geopolitics, history, science and technology, biology and the humanities”.
 But, in truth, I will listen to anything that’s on when I feel like a break, including The Doc Project by Acey Rowe, Tapestry with Mary Hines, Writers and Company with Eleanor Wachtel, The current with Matt Galloway and q with Tom Power.

-Since the beginning of the pandemic, I subscribe to two newspapers: The National Post and The Gazette on weekends.
-I also subscribe to online Jewish media, including The Tablet, Commentary, The Jerusalem Post, The Forward, Jewish Journal (California), Honest Reporting, Algemeiner, Mosaic, Tikvah, CIJR BESA, ISGAP, and sites from Rabbinic scholars.
+I also subscribe to online Jewish media, including The Tablet, Commentary, The Jerusalem Post, The Forward, The Jewish Journal (California), Honest Reporting, Algemeiner, Mosaic, Tikvah, CIJR BESA, ISGAP, and sites from Rabbinic scholars.
 These are some of my favourite Rabbinic sites which send regular email offerings: